PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 20:17:55
+Last updated: 2024-04-02 20:18:29
-Random Quote: There is only one corner of the universe you can be certain of improving, and that's your own self. - Aldous Huxley
+Random Quote: Remember that failure is an event, not a person. - Zig Ziglar